Real and false effects of renewable energy in rural areas

-La transition to a clean energy model has made non-urban environments the main drivers of change.
-However, the rapid expansion of renewable energies in rural areas It is often accompanied by doubts, debates and, in many cases, false claims that have no scientific backing.
+The transition to a clean energy model has made non-urban areas the main drivers of change.
+However, the rapid expansion of renewable energy in rural areas is often accompanied by doubts, debates, and, in many cases, false claims lacking any scientific basis.

 Land and the local economy: threat or engine of development?